 11 – About Yourself > Biographical Info

 In this section, you can add a personal or business description for your site visitors or blog readers.

 This feature not only lets you tell the world about yourself or your business, it can also be used to convert new visitors into leads for your products or services.

 For great tips on how to write a truly compelling bio section that will help improve your conversions, see the article below:

 For more details about using this feature, see the “WordPress User Profile: Useful Tips” section below.

 12 – About Yourself > Password Settings

 Here you can change your login password details.

-Use the New Password section only if you need to modify or reset your login password.
+Use this section only if you need to modify or reset your login password.
 You will need to confirm your new password before the system can accept the password change.

 13 – Log Out Of All Other Sessions